COS301-SE-2025/Portfolio-Portal/README.md

 # Portfolio-Portal

 ## Project Information
-Our team, CtrlFreaks, is developing a 3D portfolio website generator that scans a users CV and generates a custom 3D portfolio website!
+Our team, CtrlFreaks, is developing PortfolioPortal - an innovative web platform that enables users to create immersive, interactive 3D portfolio websites dynamically by simply uploading their CV.
+The system uses OCR technology to extract information from CVs and intelligently match it with appropriate 3D templates to generate personalized portfolio websites.

 ## Team Members and Roles
 | Name | Role | Student Number | Profile |